Can my driver drop me off and come back to pick me back up when the procedure is done?

-At which ACS will my procedure be scheduled?
+At which ambulatory surgical center (ASC) will my procedure be scheduled?

 All ASCs have the same equipment, and your procedure may be scheduled at the location of your choosing.

-Why can’t I just schedule a coloscopy/upper endoscopy without an office visit?
+Why can’t I just schedule a colonoscopy/upper endoscopy without an office visit?

 Before our staff can schedule a colonoscopy or upper endoscopy, we need to have an order by one of our physicians or mid-level providers.